dabeesknees48/MATLAB/README.md

 # MATLAB
- Some old homeworks and assignments that were atleast intersting
+ Some old homeworks and assignments that were interesting